-The exchange of old notes for new notes with terms identical to those of the old notes and the filing of a registration statement with respect to the resale of the old notes will not be a taxable event to holders of the old notes.
-Consequently, as a result of such an exchange or such a filing, no gain or loss will be recognized by a holder, the holding period of the new note will include the holding period of the old note and the basis of the new note will be the same as the basis of the old note immediately before the exchange.
-The issuers are obligated to pay liquidated damages to the holders of tax purposes as interest, taxable to holders as such payments are received or accrued in accordance with the holder's method of accounting for federal income tax purposes.
+The exchange of Old Notes for New Notes with terms identical to those of the Old Notes and the filing of a registration statement with respect to the resale of the Old Notes will not be a taxable event to holders of the Old Notes.
+Consequently, as a result of such an exchange or such a filing, no gain or loss will be recognized by a holder, the holding period of the New Note will be the same as the basis of the Old Note immediately before the exchange.
+The Issuers are obligated to pay liquidated damages to the holders of the Old Notes under certain circumstances described under the "The Exchange Offer--Purpose and Effect of the Exchange Offer" above.
+Any such payments should be treated for tax purposes as interest, taxable to holders as such payments are received or accrued in accordance with the holder's method of accounting for federal income tax purposes.

-In any event, persons considering the exchange of old notes for new notes should consult their own tax advisors concerning the United States federal income tax consequences in light of their particular situations as well as any consequences arising under the laws of any other taxing jurisdiction.
+In any event, persons considering the exchange of Old Notes for New Notes should consult their own tax advisors concerning the United States federal income tax consequences in light of their particular situations as well as any consequences arising under the laws of any other taxing jurisdiction.